 If you’re looking for a shorter mastering engineer course – there are lots online.
 One I’d recommend is the Mastering Foundations course from plug-in manufacturer Waves who have a really great course on Mastering.
 (As a side note, purchasing this course also provides a number of free DAW mastering plugins and you get free access to their Mixing Foundations course as well but it also requires that you have at least some basic home studio equipment or access to a studio).

 How To Become A Mastering Engineer Without Qualifications

-It is absolutely possible to become a mastering engineer without having any qualifications but in the majority of cases experience and knowledge or music production and recording is required so without any formal qualifications it will be very difficult to get your foot in the door without some experience in a sound production environment.
+It is absolutely possible to become a mastering engineer without having any qualifications but in the majority of cases, experience and knowledge of music production and recording is required so without any formal qualifications it will be very difficult to get your foot in the door without some experience in a sound production environment.
 A lot of mastering engineers come from a recording background but there are also some that have experience in live sound production or broadcast.

 Audio Mastering Engineer Jobs

 Whether you have any specific mastering qualifications or not, there are two main routes to translating your knowledge into a career:

 - Work in a lower position at a recording studio or production studio and work your way up.

 - Strike out as a self-employed DIY Mastering Engineer and build up your client base as you go.

 Of course, a lot of mastering engineers will start with option 1 and then leap to option 2 further into their careers.
 In most instances, it really pays to have a decent level of experience in an audio production environment in order to properly establish yourself as a mastering engineer.
 The reason for this is that mastering engineers are highly skilled and even if you are talented, having the experience of working alongside established mastering and recording engineers will enhance your sensibilities and refine your ear which is critical for any mastering engineer.